Healthdirect Free Australian health advice you can count on.

 Can a vasectomy be reversed?

-A vasectomy is generally permanent.
-Sometimes it is possible to re-join the vas tubes, but this does not guarantee you will be able to produce more children.
-The chances of success decrease with time after the procedure.
+A vasectomy is permanent form of contraception and is hard to reverse.
+Sometimes it is possible to re-join the vas tubes.
+This does not guarantee you will be able to have children naturally.
+The chances of success decrease as more time passes after the procedure.

-If you’ve not yet had a vasectomy, but think you may want children later, you can ask to have some sperm frozen.
-Talk to your doctor before arranging the procedure.
+Before deciding on a vasectomy, treat it as a permanent decision.
+If you think there is a chance you may want children in the future, you can ask to have some sperm frozen.
+Talk to your doctor and your partner (if you have one) before going ahead with the procedure.

 Learn more here about the development and quality assurance of healthdirect content.